ShacharAvni/P2P-Tic-Tac-Toe/README.md

 ##Description

-This software is a Tic-Tac-Toe network where players can log on, play rounds of Tic-Tac-Toe with each other and log off.
+This software is a peer-to-peer Tic-Tac-Toe network where players can log on, play rounds of Tic-Tac-Toe with each other and log off.
 Players can optionally connect to a "Registry" which stores the connection information of all currently connected players.
-Players communicate with each other in P2P fashion.
+Players communicate with each other in peer-to-peer fashion.
 They may connect with each other directly (if the other player's URL is known) or they may connect through the Registry.
 Note that the Registry only forwards the connection information.
-No matter how players connect, the games are always P2P.
+No matter how players connect, the games are always peer-to-peer.

 ##License